 Download links are preferred to CDs, and can be sent to firstname.lastname@example.org.

 Links are preferable to attaching MP3s.
 Please don’t forward links to streaming audio or YouTube videos unless accompanied by downloadable audio.

 Dropbox.com is a good way to share files without sending huge attachments.
 Use this link to get an extra 250mb space when you sign-up to a free Dropbox account. wetransfer.com is another great alternative for sending large files.

 All digital files submitted MUST be fully tagged & MP3s should be 320kbps.
 If you’re not sure how to tag a track, check out this brilliant post by Simon from Sentric Music.

 A further way to get your music to Jim is via Bandcamp.
 If it’s not available as a free download, you can email a link and download code.
 This is generally the most reliable way to do it.

 Jim also presents a weekly unsigned showcase on Amazing Radio, so make

 sure you also submit your music at www.amazingtunes.com.
-Catch the show every Sunday 2-4pm.
-Amazing Radio broadcasts in London & Dublin on DAB digital radio and online at amazingradio.com.
+Catch the show every Sunday 2-4pm (repeated Tuesdays 10am).
+Amazing Radio can be found at amazingradio.com.

 Jim is exclusively represented by Keith Easton at Woosh Entertainments: email@example.com